 You’ve no doubt heard horror stories about how difficult the process of applying for financial aid can be, especially with FAFSA and CSS.
 Applying for college financial aid certainly won’t be the most fun you’ve ever had.
 However, the process can be much more manageable by breaking it down into finite steps.

 EVERY college will require you to file the Free Application for Federal Student Aid (FAFSA).

 Some colleges may require you to also complete the CSS Profile or a variation of their own financial aid form.
-This is why it’s important to do your homework early and be prepared.
+Do your homework early and prepare yourself.

 Step one: Organize yourself

 - Free download:

-Each school will have its own set of requirements and deadlines, but there is often some overlap among schools, so seeing all of the steps laid out in one place will help you know exactly the requirements you must meet.
+Each school will have its own set of requirements and deadlines, but there is often some overlap among schools.
+Seeing all of the steps laid out in one place will help you know exactly the requirements you must meet.

 - Go to the admissions/financial aid page of each college to which you (or your child) are applying.

 - Find the filing deadline for the FAFSA.
 You can submit your FAFSA any time between January 1 of the year of enrollment and the deadline listed.
 But, colleges give out financial aid on a first-come-first-served basis, so it’s best to file it as early as possible.

-- Find out if the college requires you to file the CSS Profile (a supplemental financial aid application that is only required by some colleges.)
+- Find out if the college requires you to file the CSS Profile (a supplemental financial aid application only required by some colleges.)

 - Does the college want you to send any additional materials such as copies of your tax returns and W-2’s?
 Take note.